phrawzty/katacoda/datadog-integrations-intro/images-and-logos.md

 If you've ever installed an Integration in the past, you've probably noticed that they tend to have images associated with them; certainly a logo, but also other graphical elements as well.
-While these images are superflous during the development stage, there are ultimately three mandatory images that need to be included with any integration meant for consideration upstream.
+While these images are superfluous during the development stage, there are ultimately three mandatory images that need to be included with any integration meant for consideration upstream.

 The [Datadog integration documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/#add-images-and-logos) describes these files and their formats in detail.
 For our purposes, however, let's keep it simple and let [somebody else](https://placedog.net/) do the work. 😉
 ```